ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Once complete, the Collector computes the final aggregate result as specified in
 {{collect-finalization}}.

 This overall process is referred to as a "collection job".

-### Collection Job Initialization {#collect-init}

-First, the Collector chooses a collection job ID:
+Collection jobs are identified by a 16-byte job ID:

 ~~~ tls-presentation
 opaque CollectionJobID[16];
 ~~~

+A collection job is an HTTP resource served by the Leader at the URL `{leader}/tasks/{task-id}/collection_jobs/{collection-job-id}`.

+### Collection Job Initialization {#collect-init}

-This ID value MUST be unique within the scope of the corresponding DAP task.
+First, the Collector chooses a collection job ID, which MUST be unique within the scope of the corresponding DAP task.

-To initiate the collection job, the collector issues a PUT request to `{leader}/tasks/{task-id}/collection_jobs/{collection-job-id}`.
-The body of the request has media type "application/dap-collection-job-req", and it is structured as follows:
+To initiate the collection job, the Collector issues a PUT request to the collection job's URL with media type "application/dap-collection-job-req", and a body structured as follows:

 ~~~ tls-presentation
 struct {